Raise A Shout

 In Hebrew, it is not figurative.
 It describes a very literal shout.
 A victory shout, to be specific.
 It is an unrestrained eruption of emotion in the presence of our victorious King.
 It is not in response to an order or instruction that now is the time to shout.
 It is a spontaneous reaction to something we know or have witnessed.

-The Psalmist is pointing out that it is appropriate that we should shout when we consider Who God is and what He has accomplished for us.
+The Psalmist is pointing out that it is appropriate that we should shout when we consider Who God is — our Ultimate Champion — and what He has accomplished for us.
 What he is describing is energy.
 Volume.
 Celebration.

 It is striking that we so naturally scream until we lose our voices in support of our favorite sports team; but we are uncomfortable showing the same expression of joy and excitement when we approach God.

-Psalm 100 suggests that our worship starts with shouting of God’s power and faithfulness before we enter a time of contemplation.
+Psalm 100 suggests that our worship starts with shouting in response to God’s power and faithfulness before we enter a time of contemplation.

 But when we enthusiastically celebrate God, we are naturally led into a heart that longs to serve.